chonghorizons/covid-estimators/README.md

 # covid-estimators
 This is a non-software github site.
-This is used to track differnt covid-estimators and uses of the estimators.
+This is used to track different covid-estimators and uses of the estimators.

 Anyone can submit a suggested change and then initiate a "Pull Request".
 That triggers a review by the moderators to approve the change.

 Alternatively, things can be discussed in the Issue Tracker.

 ## Associated site